sijingzhangzsj0604/docs/docs/cloud/concepts/application.md

 Which protocol the Application will use.
 Currently, candidates are `HTTP`, `HTTPS`, and `HTTP, HTTPS`.

 * `HTTP`.
 The Application only handles HTTP traffic.
 * `HTTPS`.
 The Application only handles HTTPS traffic.
-In such a case, data plane instances will redirect requests sent to the HTTP port to the HTTPS port.
+In such a case, gateway instances will redirect requests sent to the HTTP port to the HTTPS port.
 * `HTTP, HTTPS`.
 The Application handles both HTTP and HTTPS traffic.

 ### Path Prefix